Band of Horses Fan Guide

 Getting to Albert Hall Manchester: Complete Transport Guide

-Navigating your way to Band of Horses at Albert Hall Manchester is straightforward, thanks to the city's excellent transport links.
+Navigating your way to Albert Hall Manchester for the Band of Horses gig on Saturday, 10 October 2026, is straightforward with the city's excellent public transport network.

-By Tube/Metro (Metrolink): Manchester's Metrolink tram system is a convenient way to reach the city centre.
-The closest stops to Albert Hall are Deansgate-Castlefield (approximately a 5-10 minute walk) or St Peter's Square (around a 10-15 minute walk).
-Both are major interchange stations serving multiple lines, making them accessible from various parts of Greater Manchester.
+By Tube/Metro: The Manchester Metrolink tram system is an efficient way to reach the city centre.
+The closest stops to Albert Hall are St Peter's Square and Deansgate-Castlefield.
+Both are roughly a 5-10 minute walk from the venue.
+St Peter's Square is a major interchange, so it's well-connected.

 Food, Drink & Local Recommendations